hastinbe/i3blocks-battery-plus/README.md

 * [notify-osd], [dunst], or any [libnotify] compatible notification daemon
 * [zenity]

-#### Notifications
-Notifications are provided by [libnotify].
-Any [libnotify] compatible notification daemon can be used for notifications by specifying it with the `-n` option or the `NOTIFY_PROGRAM` variable.
-The most common are provided by [notify-osd] and [dunst].

-Expiration time of notifications can be changed using the `-e <milliseconds>` option.
-Default is 1500 ms. (Ubuntu's Notify OSD and GNOME Shell both ignore the expiration parameter.)

 ### Guide
-Copy the blocklet configuration in the given `i3blocks.conf` into your i3blocks configuration file, the recommended config is:
+Copy the blocklet configuration in the given `i3blocks.conf` into your [i3blocks] configuration file, the recommended config is:

 ```INI
 [battery-plus]